oVirt/ovirt-site/source/feature/fence-kdump.html.md

 Host kdump flow detection will be inserted into automatic fencing flow just before execution of hard fencing:

 1. On first network failure, host status will change to **Connecting**
 2. If the host doesn't respond during time interval, execute SSH Soft Fencing.
-If command execution wasn't successful, proceed to hard fencing enabled check immediately.
+If command execution wasn't successful, proceed to hard fencing enabled check immediately (step 4).
-3. If the host doesn't recover during time interval, proceed hard fencing enabled check.
+3. If the host doesn't recover during time interval, proceed hard fencing enabled check (step 4).
-4. If hard fencing is not enabled for host, set host status to *'Non Responsive* and exit fencing flow
+4. If hard fencing is not enabled for host, set host status to **Non Responsive** and exit fencing flow
-5. If fence kdump is not enabled for the host, execute hard fencing immediately
+5. If fence kdump is not enabled for the host, execute hard fencing immediately (step 8)
-6. If standalone fence_kdump listener is not alive, execute hard fencing immediately
+6. If standalone fence_kdump listener is not alive, execute hard fencing immediately (step 8)
 7. Execute fence_kdump detection
-    1. Store current timestamp into variable
+    1. Store current timestamp into *kdump_timestamp* variable
+    2. Resolve host IP
+    3. Repeat following:
-    2. Resolve host IP and get most recent record from **fence_kdump_messages** table
+        1. Get most recent record from **fence_kdump_messages** table for resolved IP
-    3. If the record timestamp

-      alivecheck if fence kdump message will be received.
-If message is received, set host status to `**`Reboot`**` and exit from fencing flow.
+        2. If *record timestamp >= kdump_timestamp* and record status is **FINISHED**, set host status to **Reboot** and exit fencing flow
+        3. If *record timestamp >= kdump_timestamp* and record status is **STARTED** or **DUMPING**, wait **FenceKdumpMessageInterval** and continue the loop
+        4.  if *record timestamp < kdump_timestamp* and *current timestamp >= kdump_timestamp + FenceKdumpMessageTimeout*, continue with hard fencing (step 8)
+        5.  if no record returned, wait **FenceKdumpMessageInterval** and continue the loop

+8. Execute hard fencing for host

+Following config values are used:

+*   **FenceKdumpMessageInterval**
+    -   Defines the interval between messages sent by *fence_kdump_send*
+    -   Default 5 seconds
+*   **FenceKdumpMessageTimeout**
-1. If message from **Non responsive** host is not received in specified timeout (`FenceKdumpMessageTimeout`), proceed to hard fencing step.
+    -   Defines maximum timeout to wait until 1st message from kdumping host is received
-2. If hard fencing is configured for host, execute it.
-Otherwise exit from fencing flow
+    -   Default 30 seconds

 ## Open questions/issues